International Zebra Day and Protecting the Grevy's Zebra

 The African Wildlife Foundation can tell us more about the Plains Zebra.

 The species is threatened by habitat loss and livestock, who compete with zebras for food and water.
 They are also hunted for their meat and skins.
-The solution is to set aside space for the zebras with wildlife corridors so that they can get from one area to another, and to promote sustainable livestock management.
-The solutions say the African Wildlife Foundation are:
+The African Wildldlife Foundation says that the solutions are to set aside space for the zebras with wildlife corridors so that they can get from one area to another, and to promote sustainable livestock management.
+For instance, it works with governments and communities to designate wildlife corridors so that zebras and other animals can move safely from one place to another, and so follow rains or move to their feeding grounds.
+AWF works with governments and communities to designate wildlife corridors — large swaths of land that zebras can use to from one park, or country, to another.
+Corridors link protected areas and allow wildlife to follow rains or migrate to their feeding grounds.

 Mountain Zebra